trailofbits/tourniquet/README.md

 One huge drawback of this search based approach is that the search space is huge and most mutations in it are useless.
-The idea behind syntax guided program repair is to come up with some generally useful syntax patterns and to use those from your search space.
+The idea behind syntax guided program repair is to come up with some generally useful syntax patterns and to use those for your search space.
 This means your search space is smaller (restricted by the syntax patterns) and you are focusing on patch candidates that might actually fix whatever bug is in front of you.

 ## So What Even Is Tourniquet?